Analysis / Badass

 Badass as Fighter

 Any competent warrior; from the best fighter in universe to just any trained fighter.
 If fighting is required, it's best if you can handle it well enough to avoid embarrassing yourself.
 A Badass is a character that is known for their ability to fight and carry their own weight.
 If Alice can defeat three grown men attacking her at once, that's pretty impressive.
-However, she might be outclassed by the Badass characters who can defeat three hundred grown men at once is basically a hyper badass.
+However, she might be outclassed by the Badass characters who can defeat three hundred grown men at once is basically an extreme badass.
 Quoting from the page, "He's an unstoppable fighter, a rogue agent, a fearless freedom fighter, a master of disguise."
 Also, quoted from the page, "devastatingly handsome (or if not, possessed of a strange, saturnine magnetism) and desired by all significant women".

 Badass as Tough and Resilient